 There are around 70 Costa del Sol Golf Courses on the “Costa del Golf” which can be played all year round as well as a whole range of other activities available such as sailing, scuba diving, horse riding, dolphin safaris, etc. The list is endless.
 The less active might enjoy going shopping at one of the markets which take place daily along the coast.

 Away from the coast there are some fabulous day trips to the great Moorish cities of Seville, Cordoba, Granada and Ronda.
 For the more adventurous you can also take a 15km trip across to Tangier in Morocco or take a dolphin and whale watching trip in the Straits of Gibraltar.
-A few private excursions are available if you prefer to hire your own vehicle and driver rather than travelling in a group by coach.
+A few private excursions are also available if you prefer to hire your own vehicle and driver rather than travelling with a coach party.